Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 In any modern single page application, HTTP is the at core of the web application as the front-end exchanges data back and forth with a back-end by sending HTTP requests and processing HTTP responses.

 Since we are only building a front-end, you might be wondering: "How will we work with HTTP if we don't have a back-end to communicate with?" and you would be almost right.
 The fact is, there *is* a back-end running and serving our front-end application while we are writing it during development: the webpack development server that acts a *static file server*.
-This means that the front-end we are building is able to ask the webpack developement server for the content of static files inside the `public` directory using HTTP the same way the browser itself asks for the index pages when navigating to the root URL at `http://localhost:8080`.
+This means that the front-end we are building is able to ask the webpack developement server for the content of static files inside the `dist` directory using HTTP the same way the browser itself asks for the index pages when navigating to the root URL at `http://localhost:8080`.

 <div style="margin-top: 40px; margin-bottom:40px; width:100%">
   <div style="margin: 0 auto; width:75%;">